snapmeasureai/website/README.md

 <h2 align="center"><strong>SnapMeasure</strong></h2>
 <h4 align="center"><strong>99% Accurate AI Body Measurements for the Perfect Fit</strong></h3>

-SnapMeasure makes finding your perfect fit online easy.
+SnapMeasure makes finding your perfect fit easy.

 With advanced AI, SnapMeasure accurately determines your measurements from just a few photos or a short video.
 The average error is only 7.0 mm (0.27 in).